zitadel/zitadel-examples/b2b-nextjs/README.md

 ### 4. Grant and authorize another project

 In the `B2B-Demo` delegate access management of the project `Data Cube` to `B2B-Demo-Customer` as described above.
 As soon as you granted the project, authorize your user to that project by assigning some roles.
 The new project should load on the Portal.
 This is one way how you can implement client discovery.
-A service user [requests all project-grants](https://github.com/zitadel/zitadel-examples/blob/5e8dcdbd483597ae7e57d5eb2c711b19e7ca4fc9/b2b-nextjs/pages/api/grantedprojects.tsx#L6) for a user from the Management API.
+A service user [requests all project-grants](https://github.com/zitadel/zitadel-examples/blob/5e8dcdbd483597ae7e57d5eb2c711b19e7ca4fc9/b2b-nextjs/pages/api/grantedprojects.tsx#L6) for an organization from the Management API.

 ### 5. User Management